quay/clair/Documentation/howto/testing.md

-# Testing ClairV4
+# Testing Clair

-We provide dev tooling in order to quickly get a fully configured ClairV4 and Quay local dev environment stood up.
-This environment can be used to test ClairV4 and also develop against.
+We provide dev tooling in order to quickly get a fully configured Clair and Quay environment stood up locally.
+This environment can be used to test and develop Clair.

 ## Requirements

 ### Make

-Make will be used to stand up the the local dev environment.
+Make is used to stand up the the local dev environment.
 Make is readily available in just about every package manager you can think of.
-It's very likely you workstation already has make on it.
-Give it a try!
+It's very likely your workstation already has make on it.

 ### Docker and Docker Compose

 Currently our local dev tooling is supported by docker and docker-compose.
 We are making strides to provide a podman native local dev environment but we are not quite there yet.

 Docker version 19.03.11 and docker-compose version 1.25.4 are confirmed working.
-Assumption is most version wil not have an issue running the local dev tooling.
+Our assumption is most recent versions will not have an issue running the local dev tooling.

 See [Install Docker](https://docs.docker.com/get-docker/)

-### Go Tool Chain
+### Go Toolchain

-Go v1.13 or higher is required to create a local vendor folder.
+Go v1.13 or higher is required.

 See [Install Golang](https://golang.org/doc/install)